Arizona Eviction Notice Templates (6)

 Download: PDF

-30-Day Notice to Terminate | Month-to-Month Lease – Terminates a tenancy between a landlord and their tenant.
-Can be served by either party to the other, giving the receiving party thirty (30) days before the tenancy terminates.
+30-Day Notice to Terminate | Month-to-Month Lease – Terminates an at-will tenancy between a landlord and their tenant.
+(Can be used by either party.)

 Download: PDF, Word (.docx), OpenDocument

-How to Evict a Tenant in Arizona
+How to Evict a Tenant in Alaska

 Step 2 – Complaint and Summons